 Paul Grogan, President & CEO, The Boston Foundation

 Michael Durkin, Presiden & CEO, United Way of Massachusetts Bay and Merrimack Valley

 Learning and knowledge sharing with funders and key stakeholders committed to supporting youth.

-On December 4th, 150 leaders will come together to explore innovative strategies to invest in the futures of Boston's youth.
-The Symposium will spotlight evidence-based research to inform funder investments linking meaningful employment to violence prevention.
-The research also informs the Career Pathways Framework, a comprehensive approach to launch youth ages 10-24 on a path to education and career success.
+On December 4th, 150 leaders came together to explore innovative strategies to invest in the futures of Boston's youth.
+The Symposium spotlighted evidence-based research to inform funder investments linking meaningful employment to violence prevention.
+The research also informed the Career Pathways Framework, a comprehensive approach to launch youth ages 10-24 on a path to education and career success.
 The framework includes practices, outcomes, and measures associated with academic and family supports, trauma-sensitivity, mentoring, and positive youth development.

 To preview resources shared during the event, click here.